Engineering change notice (ECN)—The start to an efficient change implementation

 Managing the change process with paper forms is just not enough.
 An engineering change notice plays such a vital role in the engineering change process—it is the step when change details are communicated to the parties responsible for putting a change in motion.
 The engineering change notice starts the discussion to ensure that the change is made in a timely and efficient manner.

 A cloud-based engineering change notice system keeps changes on track.
 It allows change information to be gathered more easily.
-Notifications can be sent automatically to all necessary parties, including those across the supply-chain and inside the company.
+Notifications can be sent automatically to all necessary parties, including those across the supply chain and inside the company.
 There are no messy stacks of papers or files floating around on servers and in emails.
 An electronic engineering change notice can accelerate the change process.
+Read further on five fixes that will improve engineering change management.